 Get fabulous views of the volcano from a respectable distance at stately house and garden Senganen - built in the 1650s by the Shimazu family, a wealthy and powerful feudal clan - before catching a ferry across the bay to the semi-island housing the volcano for an up-close and personal encounter of the volcanic kind.

-From Kumamoto, take a ferry journey south overnight to subtropical jungle island Yakushima to trek through its ancient cedar woodlands.
+From Kagoshima, take a ferry journey south overnight to subtropical jungle island Yakushima to trek through its ancient cedar woodlands.
 Forested ravine, Shiratani Unsuikyo, carpeted with moss-covered trees and rocks, is a great place for an atmospheric hike.

 How to get to Kyushu